 In 2014, after five years of playing on the Nashville club circuit on lower Broadway, Tim was about to give up his dream when he met Taylor.
 They began collaborating and found in each other what was missing musically.
 “Taylor’s early traditional female influences (Patty Loveless, Allison Krauss, Lee Ann Womack) combined with mine (Waylon, Tritt, Montgomery Gentry) play a key part in our sound,” explained Gore, “but it’s really our vocal blend in our harmonies that define us.”

 Austin’s Rose spent the next three years doing several hundred shows and honing their unique sound.
-But it wasn’t until 2016, when they met and began working with producer Jim ‘Moose’ Brown, that the musical vision came into focus.
-“They are both great singers in their own right,” explained Brown, “but when you put those voices together they become something special.”
-When asked to explain the Austin Rose sound, Taylor Cornilles described it best.
+But it wasn’t until 2018, when they met and began working with producer Paul Worley (Dixie Chicks, Lady Antebellum), that the musical vision came into focus.
+“They are both great singers in their own right,” explained Worley, “but when you put those voices together, they become something special.”
+When asked to explain the Austin’s Rose sound, Taylor Cornilles described it best.
 We take our traditional instrumentation and harmonies and balance them with a more contemporary mix.
 It’s the blend that makes us unique.”

 For questions or comments please email us at email@example.com.